 Immediately prior to homogenization, gill tissue samples were removed from RNAlater and rinsed.
 Trizol reagent (Life Technologies) was used to extract total RNA according to the manufacturer's instructions.
-A disposable pestle grinder system (Thermo Fisher Scientific, Waltham, Massachusetts, USA) was used to homogenize tissue immersed in 1 mL Trizol.
-Purity of extracted total RNA was assessed with a NanoDrop 8000 spectrophotometer (Thermo Fisher Scientific, Waltham, Massachusetts, USA).
-For further details regarding sample preparation, we refer the reader to Norman et al. (2014).
-The Bio-Rad Experion system (Bio-Rad, Hercules, California, USA) was employed to assess RNA integrity.
+A disposable pestle grinder system (Thermo Fisher Scientific, Waltham, MA, USA) was used to homogenize tissue immersed in 1 ml Trizol.
+Purity of extracted total RNA was assessed with a NanoDrop 8000 spectrophotometer (Thermo Fisher Scientific).
+For further details regarding sample preparation, we refer the reader to Norman et al. (Norman et al., 2014).
+The Bio-Rad Experion system (Bio-Rad, Hercules, CA, USA) was used to assess RNA integrity.
 Only samples with an RNA quality index (RQI) of 8.0 or greater were submitted for mRNA sequencing. mRNA libraries were constructed separately for all 18 fish.
 Illumina sequencing was performed by the Clinical Genomics Centre (Mount Sinai Hospital, Toronto, Ontario, Canada).
 Sequencing libraries were created according to the manufacturer's instructions (Illumina).
 Briefly, poly-A mRNA was isolated from total RNA and purified using poly-T oligo-attached magnetic beads. mRNA was fragmented into pieces using divalent cations under elevated temperature, and copied into cDNA using reverse transcriptase and random primers.
 Following the ligation of adaptors, cDNA templates were purified and amplified with PCR.
-Sequencing was performed with a HiSeq 2000 instrument (Illumina, San Diego, California, USA) and subjected to 100 cycles of paired-end sequencing.
-Image analysis, base-calling and quality value calculation were performed using Illumina's sequence analysis software, Casava (v1.8.2).
-The raw reads are available from the Sequence Read Archive (SRA) at the National Centre for Biotechnology Information (NCBI), under BioProject accession #SRP026259 and BioSample accession #SRS452215.
+Sequencing was performed with a HiSeq 2000 instrument (Illumina, San Diego, CA, USA) and subjected to 100 cycles of paired-end sequencing.
+Image analysis, base-calling and quality value calculation were performed using Illumina's sequence analysis software, Casava (version 1.8.2).
+The raw reads are available from the Sequence Read Archive (SRA) at the National Centre for Biotechnology Information (NCBI), under BioProject accession no. SRP026259 and BioSample accession no. SRS452215.